marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

   basic ``asm`` and C code may appear to work, they cannot be depended upon to work reliably and are not supported.

-.. index:: regparm function attribute, x86

-.. index:: functions that are passed arguments in registers on x86-32
+.. index:: regparm function attribute, x86, functions that are passed arguments in registers on x86-32

 .. gcc-attr:: regparm (number)